-A. Licenses shall be renewed every two years.
+- A. Licenses shall be renewed every two years.
 The licensee shall submit an application form and payment of the renewal fee.
-Upon approval by the advisory committee, the board shall issue a document renewing the license for two years.

-B. A license not renewed shall lapse December 31.
+Renewals must be postmarked no later than December 31.
+Upon approval by the advisory committee, the board shall issue a document renewing the license for two years. - B. A license not renewed shall lapse December 31.
 To renew a lapsed license, the licensee must pay all fees in arrears and provide documentation of the continuing education requirements.
 A lapsed license not renewed within two years will expire and the individual must re-apply under the current rules for licensure.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Licensed Professional Counselors Board of Examiners, LR 29:160 (February 2003), amended LR 29:2789 (December 2003), LR 50:1849 (December 2024).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Licensed Professional Counselors Board of Examiners, LR 29:160 (February 2003), amended LR 29:2789 (December 2003).